Experience-Evolving Multi-Turn Tool-Use Agent with Hybrid Episodic-Procedural Memory: Experiments

-As shown in Table \ref{tab:bench_results}, SIT-Graph achieves state-of-the-art performance across benchmarks with different base models when compared with both episodic memory and tool graph based method.
-Notably, the performance improvement is more pronounced for base models with lower reasoning ability.
-For instance, GPT-4.1-mini benefits more from our method compared with GPT-4.1 and GPT-4o in most of the cases.
+\paragraph{H-EPM Enhanced Inference.} As shown in Table \ref{tab:bench_results}, H-EPM achieves consistent and significant performance gains across benchmarks with different base models when compared with both episodic memory and tool graph based method.
+Notably, the performance improvements are more pronounced for base models with weaker reasoning capabilities.
+GPT-4.1-mini benefits more from our method than GPT-4.1 and GPT-4o in most settings.
+Moreover, Qwen3-4B-Instruction also exhibits stronger instruction-following capability, whereas Qwen3-8B demonstrates superior reasoning capacity.
 This suggests that our approach is particularly effective at compensating for the reasoning limitations of smaller or less capable models with adaptive memory.
-Furthermore, while $\tau^2$-bench and $\tau$-bench contain similar tasks within a single domain, Toolsandbox includes tasks spanning multiple domains.
-Our method consistently outperforms all baselines across these benchmarks, highlighting its generalizability to tasks with varying complexity and diverse tool requirements.
-Notably, among the baselines, step-level methods such as ToolNet outperform trajectory-level retrieval approaches like Reasoning Bank.
-This performance gap can be attributed to the nature of multi-turn settings, where the relevant trajectory information becomes progressively clarified over the course of the interaction rather than being fully specified at the outset.
-As a result, trajectory-level retrieval may introduce incomplete or even inaccurate contextual signals during early reasoning stages, limiting its effectiveness.
-While both the trajectory-based retrieval methods and tool graph method provide moderate improvements, our approach consistently achieves superior results.
-This suggests that the proposed mechanism for integrating segment-level episodic knowledge and repeated pattern offers a more reliable and adaptive form of guidance in multi-turn scenarios.
+While $\tau$-Bench and $\tau^2$-Bench focus on single-domain tasks, ToolSandbox spans multiple domains.
+Our method consistently outperforms all baselines across these benchmarks, demonstrating strong generalizability to varying task complexity and tool diversity.
+Among the baselines, step-level methods (e.g., ToolNet) outperform trajectory-level retrieval (e.g., Reasoning Bank), reflecting the incremental revelation of relevant information in multi-turn interactions.
+Trajectory-level retrieval may introduce incomplete or even inaccurate contextual signals during early reasoning stages.
+By adaptively combining episodic and procedural experience, our method delivers more reliable guidance and superior performance.

+Recent powerful models achieve notable gains on $\tau^2$-Bench.
+To explore the effectiveness of our approach under high reasoning capabilities, we conducted experiments on GPT-5.1 high-reasoning, and the results are demonstrated in Table \ref{tab:bench_results_gpt5}.
+Although GPT-5.1 already demonstrates strong performance on benchmark tasks, integrating H-EPM further guides the agent toward more effective decision-making, resulting in consistently higher overall performance. \paragraph{H-EPM Enhanced RL.}

+As shown in Table~\ref{tab:rl_result}, equipping GRPO with H-EPM yields consistently larger performance gains and stronger cross-benchmark generalization than the base GRPO and AgentEvolver.
+By contrast, SFT on successful H-EPM trajectories may overfit and hurt performance.
+While AgentEvolver also exploits prior experience, it operates at the trajectory-level, which degrades as trajectories become longer and less transferable in multi-turn settings.
+In contrast, incorporating episodic–procedural memory during RL facilitates fine-grained reuse of experience fragments, allowing the agent to leverage partially overlapping past interactions to guide exploration.